Irish Drama ‘Striking Out’ Makes Its American Debut [Spoilers]

 Streaming Channel Acorn TV Is What Anglophiles Are Watching

-The show debuted in Ireland in January to rave reviews on social media, and especially Twitter.
+The show debuted in Ireland in January to rave reviews on social media and especially on Twitter.

 “Great show, some great writing and acting.
 Nice to see Amy Huberman back on our screens.”